paulczar/paulczar.github.io-source/content/blog/intro-to-github-actions/index.md

 Actions can be local to the repo, or they can be called from another repository.

-For example the above workflow calls a remote checkout action `uses: actions/checkout@v1` which literally looks out to the `v1` releast of the github repo `actions/checkout` [here](https://github.com/actions/checkout/releases/tag/v1.0.0).
+For example the above workflow calls a remote checkout action `uses: actions/checkout@v1` which literally looks out to the `v1` release of the github repo `actions/checkout` [here](https://github.com/actions/checkout/releases/tag/v1.0.0).

 Actions are run inside Docker containers, and thus an Action is usually a `Dockerfile` combined with a script to run inside the container.
 Remote actions should contain an `action.yaml` to define the action and its interactions.